le717/Blocks/Documentation/Tutorial.md

  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```

 Since we are adding a `One-way, west-bound Red Cube`, it also must be located somewhere on the 4th row.
-Let's add it at the 3rd column....
+Let's add it at...

 ***"Wait a second, le!
 You haven't said what the code for this cube is!***

 Indeed I haven't, have I?
 Thanks for pointing that out. ~~Did I mention it has a one-of-a-kind code?~~ Yes, I did.
+Well, I *could* just tell you to
+look at the Legend and get the code since it is listed there, but that would be laziness on my part.
+The code is `RB`, R meaning Red, and B marking
+its distinctiveness from the other, normal cubes.

- so that the lines now look like:
+NOW that we have the code, let's add this cube on the 3rd column of the 4th row, so that the lines now look like:

 ```
  F  F  F  F  F  F  F  F  F  F  F  F  F
- F  F  F  F  F  F  F  F  F  F RT  F  F
+ F  F RB  F  F  F  F  F  F  F RT  F  F
  F  F  F  F  F  F  F  F  F  F  F  F  F
 ```